dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-as-data-warehouse.md

-  - *Reliability:* It is detached from the sources where the data originated from and is hence not affected if data in the operational systems is purged or lost.
+  - *Reliability:* It is detached from the sources where the data originated from and is hence not affected if data in the operational systems are purged or lost.

-  - *Analysis performance:* It is designed for maximum performance for data retrieval and analysis in contrast to operational system which are often optimized for data capture.
+  - *Analysis performance:* It is designed for maximum performance for data retrieval and analysis in contrast to operational systems which are often optimized for data capture.

 There are however also significant challenges with a data warehouse